codurance/soft-mod-compass/README.md

 Also it will generate the hubspot cli configuration needed to deploy the client with `yarn deploy-client` in:

 - `./hubspot.config.yml`
+### Set up Hubspot CLI
+1. run `yarn add @hubspot/cms-cli`
+1. Run `hs help` to check Hubspot CLI commands are accessible

+### Updating Hubspot Templates
+- In the event the Hubspot templates need updating please make changes to the `index.handlebars` file located in `./src/client`

+### Uploading New Template Versions to Hubspot
+- After updating template run `yarn build-client` which will produce the following files in the `./dist` folder:
+  - bundle.js
+  - compass-survey-dev-en.html
+  - compass-survey-dev-es.html
+  - compass-survey-prod-en.html
+  - compass-survey-prod-es.html

+- Next, run `yarn deploy-client`, which uploads the files to [Hubspot](https://app.hubspot.com/design-manager/3042464/)

 ### Running Locally

 > **Note:** The compass flow mostly redirects to Typeform and Hubspot, alongside generating the report.